Adopt a dolphin today and support Oceanic Society's global ocean conservation programs.

 Age class: Adult

-Pat is one of the first dolphins identified by Oceanic Society researchers in 1992.
+Pat was one of the first dolphins identified by Oceanic Society researchers, in 1992.
 Her sickle-shaped fin has a thin white strip along its trailing edge (the rear edge of the fin).
-From data collected over a 22-year period, we know that Pat has a large home range; we find her in many locations, from near the front dock of the field station to the southernmost tip of Turneffe Atoll.
+From data collected over a 22-year period, we know that Pat has a large home range; we have found her in many locations, from near the front dock of our former field station to the southernmost tip of Turneffe Atoll.

 Nickname: Sawfin